bertomartin/nickjj.github.io/_posts/2016-03-14-build-a-saas-app-with-flask-is-getting-a-complete-make-over-soon.md

 During the summer of 2015 I decided I wanted to concentrate my efforts on creating online learning solutions.

-The first set of screencasts I made was
-<a target="_blank" href="https://buildasaaswithflask.com/">Build a SAAS App with Flask</a>
-and I eventually released that in August 2015.
+The first set of screencasts I made was Build a SAAS App with Flask and I eventually released that in August 2015.

 It was the first time I ever tried producing something like that.
 The whole experience of creating a course, editing video and recording audio was new to